gabrielecanepa/dotfiles/.github/README.md

     > The following operations will permanently replace some system folders with symbolic links to iCloud Drive.

     The snippet will:
-    - Replace the Applications, Downloads, Movies and Music folders with a symbolic link to the corresponding (new or existing) folder in `~/Library/Mobile Documents/com~apple~CloudDocs`.
+    - Replace the user Applications, Downloads, Movies and Music folders with a symbolic link to the corresponding (new or existing) folder in `~/Library/Mobile Documents/com~apple~CloudDocs`.
 This grants continuous synchronization using iCloud.
-    - Create a symlink named `icloud` in the Developer folder pointing to the corresponding cloud folder.
-Synchronization is not needed as everything in the local Developer folder should be tracked with Git, but a remote folder can be used to store additional assets and resources.
+    - Create a symlink named `icloud` in the Developer folder pointing to a new cloud folder.
+Synchronization is not needed when using Git, but a remote folder can still be useful to store assets and resources.
-    - Create a symlink named `iCloud` in Pictures pointing to the same cloud folder.
-The local Pictures folder has an ACL preventing user deletion and can't be replaced.
+    - Create a symlink named `iCloud` in `/Applications` and `~/Pictures` directing to their cloud folders.
+Application is a system folder, and the user Pictures folder has an ACL preventing deletion.

     <br>